wazo-platform/wazo-js-sdk/README.md

 ```

 ##### Auto complete
-We can use an `autocomplete` widget to be able to search on fields in the `uiSchema`:
+We can use an `autocomplete` widget to search on fields in the `uiSchema`:

 ```js
 {